 From October 29th to 31st the FIWARE Foundation will be returning to Barcelona (Spain) for the IoT Solutions World Congress, the largest IoT event in the world.
 This year, we are going big!
 The FIWARE Foundation is part of one of the ten selected testbeds to be presented at the event.

-In collaboration with (in alphabetical order) Capvidia, Fraunhofer, IBM, International Data Spaces Association (IDSA), Orbiter, PROSTEP AG, Nicos AG, and SAS (as developing partners), and SAMPL Project: Airbus, Daimler EvoBus, Georg Fischer, EOS3D, Innovalia, MicroPrint, NXP, and Thyssenkrupp (as client companies), the FIWARE Foundation has contributed to the creation of a testbed that demonstrates how data sovereignty, blockchain, and open source technologies can be jointly used to break information silos.
-It can, hereby, provide a seamless and controlled exchange of data across digital twins.
+In collaboration with International Data Spaces Association (IDSA), PROSTEP AG, prostep IVIP, Innovalia, and several other key Industrial partners, the FIWARE Foundation has contributed to the creation of a testbed that demonstrates how data sovereignty, blockchain, and open source technologies can be jointly used to break information silos providing at the same time a seamless and controlled exchange of data across digital twins.

-The testbed originates from Boost 4.0, MIDIH lighthouse projects, prostep ivip Association, the SAMPL project (funded by the German Ministry of Energy and Economics) and industry demand for access to a representative neutral experimentation environment.
+The testbed originates from Boost 4.0, MIDIH lighthouse projects of the EU, and the SAMPL project (funded by the German Ministry of Energy and Economics) as well as from industry demand for access to a representative neutral experimentation environment.
 Here, digital twin benefits could be assessed.
 Moreover, the feasibility of the cost-effective implementation of digital threads based on open international standards, data sovereignty, and digital platform interoperability could be demonstrated on a meaningful complex product, involving comprehensive (big) data-driven advanced engineering/production IoT processes.

 There is a special bond between the digital twin and the physical world it represents.
 The digital twin has largely been a PLM concept for design and performance simulation of discrete products.
 Now, new kinds of digital twins are available to support and improve specific manufacturing plant production processes through Cyber-Physical Systems (CPS) and obtain a better understanding of the product performance in operation through IoT.